Anjan Bista: Manang Marshyangdi

 In 2018, Anjan joined Manang Marshyangdi Club.
 In his first season, he scored five goals in the Pulsar Martyrs Memorial A Division League as the team won a record 8th league titles.
 He was member of the team that took part in the AFC Cup 2019 group stage.

 In the 2019–20 Qatar Airways Memorial A Division League, Bista scored 6 goals in 8 appearances as the team finished third.

 Church Boys United

-On December 28 2022, New comer Church Boys United announced the signing of Nepal international Anjan Bista through there official Facebook handle.
+On December 28, 2013, Church Boys United announced the signing of Nepal international Anjan Bista through there official contract.

 Bista signed one-year deal with newcomers.

 Mumbai Kenkre

 On 21 January 2023, it was announced that Bista was sent on loan for remaining matches to Indian I-League club Mumbai Kenkre, as Mumbai Kenkre FC was in verge of getting relegated.

+Jhapa FC

+On 26 February 2023, Jhapa FC, one of the three new teams of the franchise-based Nepal Super League football tournament, recruited winger Anjan Bista as their marquee player for the second edition of Nepal Super League.

+Fortis FC

+On 8 March 2024, it was told that Bista joined Bangladesh Premier League club Fortis FC.
+However, he was sidelined for a couple of weeks when playing for Nepal in 2026 FIFA World Cup qualification – AFC second round.
+Eventually, the Bangladeshi club terminated his contract as he was set to miss most of the remaining matches of that season.